salesforce-marketingcloud/LearningAppIos/README.md

 1. The account must have access to both MobilePush and Location Services.

-2. Ensure that you use version 7.8.0 or earlier of Google Play Services to enable geolocation for your app.

-3. You must receive user permission to implement location services.
+2. You must receive user permission to implement location services.

 <a name="0006b"></a>
 ## Analytics